-Lazy Load for WordPress
+Benefits of Lazy Load for WordPress

 You’re likely aware of how important page loading speed is.
 Suffice it to say that every second counts when you’re competing for the top spot in search results.
 You might be wondering, however, what you can do to improve your site’s performance.

 Fortunately, there are a couple of options when it comes to improving how your pages load.
-Through a process called ‘lazy loading’, for example, you can speed things up by controlling when the more burdensome elements of your page (such as images) appear.
+Through a process called ‘lazy loading’, for example, you can speed things up by controlling when the more burdensome elements of your pages (such as images) appear.

-In this article, we’ll take a look at what exactly lazy loading is and how it works.
+In this article, we’ll take a look at what exactly lazy loading images is and how it works.
 We’ll also walk through how to implement this technique, both manually and with a plugin.
 Let’s get started!

+What Is Lazy Loading in WordPress?
 Lazy Load Pros and Cons

-Lazy loading is a way to reduce the number of calls a visitor’s browser has to make to your website’s server.
+Lazy loading images is a way to reduce the number of calls a visitor’s browser has to make to your website’s server.
 Essentially, the loading of your website can get bogged down when lots of calls to your server are made at once.
 If all of your images are attempting to load at the same time, for example, this can cause issues.

 This approach has several pros and cons, which you’ll want to consider before implementing it on your website.
 The benefits include: